jonathanprill/react-hooks/README.md

 ## Description

-A libray of various React Hooks.
+A library of various React hooks.

 ## Table of Contents